-The Company determined it is obligated to reimburse certain reimbursable expenses incurred by Ex-Sigma 2, the former majority shareholder of the Company, under the terms of the Consent, Waiver and Amendment dated June 15, 2017, by and among the Company, Quinpario Merger Sub I, Inc., Quinpario Merger Sub II, Inc., SourceHOV, Novitex, Novitex Parent, L.P., Ex Sigma LLC ("Ex-Sigma"), HOVS LLC and HandsOn Fund 4 I, LLC, amending the Novitex Business Combination agreement (the "Consent, Waiver and Amendment").
-The Company incurred reimbursable expenses to Ex-Sigma 2 of \$0.2 million for the three months ended March 31, 2020 in connection with legal expenses of Ex-Sigma 2.
-There were no such reimbursable expenses incurred during the three months ended March 31, 2021.
+The Company is obligated to reimburse certain reimbursable expenses incurred by Ex-Sigma 2, the former majority shareholder of the Company, under the terms of the Consent, Waiver and Amendment dated June 15, 2017, by and among the Company, Quinpario Merger Sub I, Inc., Quinpario Merger Sub II, Inc., SourceHOV, Novitex, Novitex Parent, L.P., Ex Sigma LLC ("Ex-Sigma"), HOVS LLC and HandsOn Fund 4 I, LLC, amending the Novitex Business Combination agreement (the "Consent, Waiver and Amendment").
+The Company incurred reimbursable expenses to Ex-Sigma 2 of less than \$0.1 million and \$0.2 million for the three and six months ended June 30, 2020, respectively, in connection with legal expenses of Ex-Sigma 2.
+There were no such reimbursable expenses incurred during the three and six months ended June 30, 2021.
 Ex-Sigma 2 distributed the shares held by it during the first quarter of 2020 and is no longer a shareholder of Exela.
 Many recipients of these shares have entered into voting agreements in respect of those shares with HGM.